Electric Eel Facts

 The electric eel is able to produce electric shocks up to 600 volts and therefore is the most “electrical” fish in the world.
 This can be dangerous not only for its prey but also for human beings.
 Fortunately, the electric eel is not aggressive, and the electric shock hardly ever causes fatal accidents.
 But it can cause death from drowning even in shallow waters due to muscle cramps and cardiac as well as respiratory arrest.

-How Do Electric Eels Generate Electricity?
+How Long Do Electric Eels Live?

 Male electric eels have reached ages between 10 and 15 years in captivity, female specimen have become between 12 and 22 years old.